MarcoDiFrancesco/LittleProjects/README.md

 # My school projects
 This repository contains all my school projects.
-The folder are separated by languages or programs used for them:
+The folder are separated by languages or programs used:
 * Arduino
 * Assembly
 * C